JZENGYM/LVDiffusor/README.md

 ## Usage

 ### Dataset Generation with VLM and LLM ###
-We use GPT4 as the large language model, please prepare your keys for requesting the openai api.
+We use GPT4 as the large language model, please prepare your openai keys for requesting the openai api.
 The config in [data_gen.py](data_gen.py) can be edited for prompting the VLM and LLM.

 Generate the layout dataset:
 ```bash